sikr/scsw/README.md

 # scsw
-SCSW - Skeleton of a secure (https) client with websocket
+SCSW - Skeleton of a secure (https) server and client with websockets

 ### Installation
 Clone repository